openclimatefix/PVNet/experiments/india/008_coarse4/readme.md

 # Coarser data and more examples

-We down samples the ECMWF data from 0.05 to 0.2.
+We downsampled the ECMWF data from 0.05 to 0.2.
 In previous experiments we used a 0.1 resolution, as this is the same as the live ECMWF data.

 By reducing the resolution we can increase the number of samples we have to train on.